hertogp/stitch/_readme.md

 processed by stitch.

-The main purpose is to allow for processing of markdown documents that are pulled in by a codeblock and which are not necessarily 'stitch-aware'.
+The main purpose is to allow for processing of markdown documents that are produced externally and pulled in by a codeblock and that are not necessarily 'stitch-aware'.

 For example, suppose your main document's meta data looks something like: